 I was trying to wrap up a major project last week, and I wasn’t able to get my weekly post out.
 It’s really a rare thing when that happens, but I’m back on track this week.
 I will continue using the Spotfire IronPython Quick Reference to learn the Spotfire API.
-This week, we are going to take a look at for loops.
+This week, we will learn how to use for loops in IronPython.
 For loops are used to iterate over a sequence.
 In our Spotfire IronPython example, we’ll iterate over the pages in a Spotfire DXP and the visuals on the pages.

-Here is the code snippet.
+Here is the code snippet we are working with.
 It looks at each page title in a Spotfire DXP and each visual title on a page.
 If the page name says “Exclude”, the page is skipped.
 If the visual title says “Nope”, the visual is skipped.
 For all other pages and visuals, it will hide the title on the visual.

 Note, you can’t have multiple pages with the same name, so this code would only be able to exclude one page.